Lanidev/repository-pattern/README.md

 This will generate the same repository file as the one shown previously.
 In this case the option ```--model=``` is used to specify the ```$model``` variable.

-If you don't specify this option it will genrate the repository file with an empty ```$model```variable so you'll need to fill it manually.
+If you don't specify this option it will generate the repository file with an empty ```$model```variable so you'll need to fill it manually.

 If you specify a model who is not placed at the namespace chosen in the config file the terminal will ask you to create it.